-Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) (continued) Download the Rally Coach Quit For Life mobile app Supervised Exercise Therapy (SET) SET is covered for members who have 40% coinsurance for \$30 copayment for symptomatic peripheral artery disease each Medicareeach Medicarecovered visit.
-(PAD). covered visit.
+What you must pay when you get What you must pay when you get these services these services Services that are covered for you In-Network Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) (continued) • Download the Rally Coach Quit For Life mobile app Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD). \$25 copayment for each Medicare- covered visit.
+40% coinsurance for each Medicare- covered visit.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.